 CVE-2026-5458: Use of Hard-coded Cryptographic Key in Noelse Individuals & Pro App

 CVE-2026-5458 is a medium severity vulnerability in the Noelse Individuals & Pro App for Android versions up to 2.
 1. 7.
-It involves the use of a hard-coded cryptographic key within the app's code, specifically related to the SEGMENT_WRITE_KEY argument in the file com/reactnative/antelop/BuildConfig. java.
+It involves the use of a hard-coded cryptographic key within the app's code, specifically in the file com/reactnative/antelop/BuildConfig. java.
 Exploitation requires local access to the device.
-The vendor has not responded to the disclosure, and no official patch or remediation guidance is currently available.
-The vulnerability could potentially allow attackers with local access to misuse the cryptographic key, but no known exploits are reported in the wild.
+The vendor has not responded to disclosure attempts, and no official patch or remediation guidance is currently available.
+The vulnerability could potentially allow attackers with local access to misuse the hard-coded key, but the exact impact is limited by the need for local attack conditions.

 AI Analysis